haridas/haridas.github.com/src/articles/how-to-put-encrypted-data-on-cloud.rst

 ~/Dropbox/Encrypted folder.
 So Dropbox only see this Encrypted files.

-Actually in terms of ecryptfs the ~/Dropbox/Encrypted act as an encrypted filesystem partition(like /dev/sda5) and the ~/SecureDrobox act as the mount point where we can see the actual content of the files, we require the proper passphrase to mount the encrypted file system to local folder.This mounting and creaton of the encrypted filesystem is explained bellow.
+Actually in terms of ecryptfs the ~/Dropbox/Encrypted act as an encrypted file system partition(like /dev/sda5) and the ~/SecureDrobox act as the mount point where we can see the actual content of the files, we require the proper passphrase to mount the encrypted file system to local folder.This mounting and creation of the encrypted file system is explained bellow.

 To mount the encrypted device to the mount point, use the normal mount command with ecryptfs as its filesystem.
 This step ask for set of questions.